03 Aug How to plan and run a successful Marketing Campaign in 2019

 What is a Marketing Campaign?

-A marketing campaign is a sequence of promotional activities that a business undergoes keeping a particular goal in mind.
+A marketing campaign is a sequence of promotional activities that a business undergoes to achieve a particular goal.
 Therefore it is different from marketing in the sense that while it implies all aspect of marketing, it is a goal-oriented and temporary strategy to boost your customer base, such as discounting, sales promotion, or an advertisement campaign.
 It can also be of various forms depending on the needs of the business.

-Throughout the course of running a business carries out many general and specific marketing campaigns.
+Throughout the course of running a business, a brand may try out many general and specific marketing campaigns.
 Each one’s length and budget depends on the business’ current needs.
-Therefore certain temporary and long term variables need to be entertained before launching a campaign.
+Therefore certain temporary and long term variables need to be considered before launching a campaign.

 The Marketing Checklist.

-The following are certain perquisites to ensure a successful and profitable (which need not be of monetary value) marketing campaign which we call our Marketing Checklist-
+The following are certain perquisites to ensure a successful and profitable marketing campaign:

 - Industry analysis